Joanne Woodward: Personal life

 When Paul Newman was asked, in an interview with Playboy magazine, how he remained faithful to Woodward, Newman responded, "I have steak at home; why go out for hamburger?"

-Woodward has three daughters with Newman: Elinor Teresa "Nell" (1959), Melissa Stewart (1961), and Claire Olivia "Clea" (1965).
+Woodward has three daughters with Newman, Elinor Teresa "Nell" (1959), Melissa Stewart (1961) and Claire Olivia "Clea" (1965).

+She took up ballet in her thirties as a way to stay in shape, eventually going en pointe.
 Woodward and Newman were mentors to Allison Janney, whom they had met when Janney, a Kenyon College freshman, was cast in a play that Newman directed.
-Janney acknowledged this support in a 2018 speech.
+Janney acknowledged this support in her Oscar speech.

-Woodward and Newman were active supporters of the Democratic Party.
+Woodward and Newman were supporters of the Democratic Party.
 They were conspicuous supporters of Senator Eugene McCarthy in his unsuccessful 1968 presidential campaign, attending a benefit for his campaign at Arthur's Restaurant on April 1, 1968.
 Documents declassified in 2017 show that the National Security Agency had created a biographical file on Woodward as part of its monitoring of prominent US citizens whose names appeared in signals intelligence.

 In 1988, Newman and Woodward established the Hole in the Wall Gang Camp, a nonprofit residential summer camp, and year-round center named after the Wyoming mountain hideaway of the outlaws in Newman's film Butch Cassidy and the Sundance Kid.
 The camp, located in Ashford, Connecticut, provides free services to 20,000 children and their families coping with cancer and other serious illnesses.
 In 2012, their daughter Clea Newman took charge of the camp's parent organization, the SeriousFun Children's Network.

 In 1990, after working toward her bachelor's degree for more than 10 years, Woodward graduated from Sarah Lawrence College along with her daughter Clea.
 Paul Newman delivered the commencement address, during which he said he dreamed that a woman had asked, "How dare you accept this invitation to give the commencement address when you are merely hanging on to the coattails of the accomplishments of your wife?"
 In 1992, along with Newman, Woodward was awarded the Kennedy Center honors for lifetime achievement.

-Woodward, widowed since 2008, lives in Westport, Connecticut, where she and Newman raised their daughters.
-She has retreated from public life since she was diagnosed with Alzheimer's disease in 2007.
+Woodward, widowed since 2008, lived for many years in Westport, Connecticut, where she and Newman raised their daughters.
+She retreated from public life following a diagnosis of Alzheimer's disease in 2007.
+She relocated to Santa Monica, California to be near her daughters following her diagnosis.
+Woodward last appeared publicly in 2013.